 Caroline Hazelton is from Jacksonville, Florida.
-When she isn’t teaching ESOL or lecturing part-time at a university located in South Florida or teaching online classes, she is a wife and mom of two beautiful daughters.
+When she isn’t teaching ESOL, lecturing part-time at a university located in South Florida or teaching online classes, Caroline is a wife and mom to two beautiful daughters.

-She is one of the greatest presenters I’ve ever had the pleasure of working with.
-She and I met at FSU while studying together, and from time to time, we were asked to present our ideas.
-We studied education, so we pretty much had presentations every other week; and, Caroline always had stellar presentations.
-She not only has a passion for Pedagogy and Foreign and Second Language Curriculum, but she has a passion for life.
-Her enthusiasm is contagious.
-She is a fourth generation teacher and once she gets up in front of a classroom, she draws you in with her natural ability to talk about her love of language.
+She is one of the best presenters I’ve ever had the pleasure of working with.
+Caroline and I met at Florida State University’s College of Education where oftentimes we were asked to engage and interact in meaningful dialogue with our classmates.
+We studied education, so we pretty much had presentations every other week, and Caroline always had stellar presentations.
+I remember her specifically as being one of the best presenters in our class.
+She has a passion not only for Pedagogy and Foreign and Second-Language Curriculum, but for life.
+Caroline’s enthusiasm is contagious.
+She is a fourth-generation teacher and once up in front of a classroom, she draws you in with her love of language.

 Meet Caroline, the language enthusiast:

 What do you like most about teaching international students?